 If you know the statistics of your library prep for an input file (and the file consists of a single read group), you can specify the characteristics of the insert-length distribution: mean, standard deviation, and three quartiles.
-These characteristics can be specified with the Aligner.pe-stat-mean-insert, Aligner.pe-stat-quartiles-insert, and Aligner.pe-stat-mean-read-len options.
+These characteristics can be specified with the Aligner.pe-stat-mean-insert, Alinger.pe-stat-stddev-insert, Aligner.pe-stat-quartiles-insert, and Aligner.pe-stat-mean-read-len options.
 However, it is typically preferable to allow DRAGEN to detect these characteristics automatically.